leondgarse/Keras_insightface/README.md

     - In my test, `MXNet wd_mult` is NOT working if just added in `mx.symbol.Variable`, has to be added by `opt.set_wd_mult`.
     - Have to train 1 epoch to warmup first, maybe caused be the initializer.
     - The difference in training accuracy is that the MXNet version calculating accuracy **after** applying `arcface` conversion, mine is before.
-    - This result is just showing `Keras` is able to reproduce `MXNet` accuracy using similar strategy and backbone.
     ```py
     # import tensorflow_addons as tfa
     import train, losses